 A trusted partnership

-Business coaching is not consulting and it’s not therapy.
+Business coaching is not consulting, and it’s not therapy.
 One common misconception is that business coaches will act more like consultants and do the work of developing your business for you—they won’t.
 Coaches help set direction, and provide feedback, tools, guidance and perspective.
-They’re also the accountability factor, which we find to be the thing most business owners need—someone to help them stay focused on their goals.
+They’re also the accountability factor, which is what we find to be the thing most business owners need—someone to help them stay focused on their goals.

 A good business coach doesn't simply tell you what to do or listen without giving feedback.
-A good business coach is someone you can trust—someone that has the ability to diagnose specific and systemic issues in your business, and knows that you have to implement the solutions yourself in order to get real results.
+A good business coach is someone you can trust—someone who has the ability to diagnose specific and systemic issues in your business, and knows that you have to implement the solutions yourself in order to get real results.

 Being a good listener and smart about business are key characteristics for any coach.
-They can’t help you unless they understand what makes a good business good and a great business great.
+They can’t help you unless they understand what makes a good business good—and a great business great.
 And to truly be a partner, they must care about people and want to get to know you so they can understand why you went into business in the first place.

 Curiosity and courage from your coach

 A great coach has curiosity and courage in equal measure.
 They use their curiosity to look at every corner of your business to find the root cause for why things are stuck or stagnating.
 A great coach asks the right questions in the right moments—something they can only do if they have the training and experience.
 And a great business coach has the courage to be honest with you.
 They understand that you need to hear the truth—even if it stings a bit—or pause and reflect before you jump into action.

 If your business coach can bring these elements of your work together, you'll become a better leader.
 You'll see the impact in your business—in the way your business starts to stabilize, grow, and get closer and closer to your vision.
 You’ll see the impact in how your employees show up to work.
 And you’ll see the impact in your bottom line, in your customer retention and in how your work changes within the business.